RTEMS/rtems-docs/c-user/barrier_manager.rst

 DESCRIPTION:

-    This directive acquires the barrier specified by ``id``.
-The ``RTEMS_WAIT`` and ``RTEMS_NO_WAIT`` components of the options parameter indicate whether the calling task wants to wait for the barrier to become available or return immediately if the barrier is not currently available.
+    This directive waits at the barrier specified by ``id``.
+The timeout parameter specifies the maximum interval the calling task is willing to be blocked waiting for the barrier.
+If it is set to ``RTEMS_NO_TIMEOUT``, then the calling task will wait forever.
+If the barrier is available or the ``RTEMS_NO_WAIT`` option component is set, then timeout is ignored.
-    With either ``RTEMS_WAIT`` or ``RTEMS_NO_WAIT``, if the current barrier count is positive, then it is decremented by one and the barrier is successfully acquired by returning immediately with a successful return code.

     Conceptually, the calling task should always be thought of as blocking when it makes this call and being unblocked when the barrier is released.
 If